aws-samples/satellite-comms-analytics-aws/autopilot-notebook/README.md

 Setup - the user must specify an S3 bucket for the input data.
 The main input is the training dataset which comprises of historical bandwidth usage, and weather data for a set of Spot Beams (item_id's).
-One difference v Amazon Forecast is that all input data must benefits combined into a single schema.
+One difference v Amazon Forecast is that all input data must be combined into a single schema.

+1+ sample CSV files are generated via the [satcom timeseries generation function](../satcom-timeseries-autopilot-gen-fxn/lambda_function.py) with the following structure:

+* timestamp (required, TimestampAttributeName)
+* airpressure (covariate)
+* beam (required: ItemIdentifierAttributeName)
+* dayofweek (covariate)
+* hourofday (covariate)
+* mHz (required: TargetAttributeName)

+IMPORTANT: When training a model, your input data can contain a mixture of covariate and static item metadata.
+Take care to create future-dated rows that extend to the end of your prediction horizon.
+In the future-dated rows, carry your static item metadata and expected covariate values.
+Future-dated target-value (y) should be empty.